magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_the-training-of-the-heart.md

 conditions, they don’t become anything more or less than what they already are.
 If we grab hold we’ll get bitten and will then suffer.

-With there’s only peace.
+With ‘right view’ there’s only peace.
 Samādhi is born and wisdom takes over.
 Wherever you may sit or lie down, there is peace.
 There is peace everywhere, no matter where you may go.

 So today you have brought your disciples here to listen to the Dhamma.
 You may understand some of it, some of it you may not.
 In order for you